Bermuda: Discovery

 Bermuda was discovered in the early 1500s by Spanish explorer Juan de Bermúdez and named after him.
-Bermuda had no Indigenous population when it was discovered.
+It had no Indigenous population when it was discovered.
 It was mentioned in Legatio Babylonica, published in 1511 by historian Pedro Mártir de Anglería, and was included on Spanish charts of that year.
 Both Spanish and Portuguese ships used the islands as a replenishment spot to take on fresh meat and water.
 Shipwrecked Portuguese mariners are now thought to have been responsible for the 1543 inscription on Portuguese Rock, previously called Spanish Rock.
 Legends arose of spirits and devils, now thought to have stemmed from the calls of raucous birds (most likely the Bermuda petrel, or cahow) and loud nocturnal noises from introduced wild hogs.
 With its frequent storm-racked conditions and dangerous reefs, the archipelago became known as the "Isle of Devils".
 Neither Spain nor Portugal attempted to settle it.

-Settlement by the British
+Settlement by the English

 John Smith wrote one of the first histories of Bermuda in 1624 (combined with Virginia and New England).

 For the next century, the island was frequently visited but not settled.
 The English began to focus on the New World, starting British colonisation in North America by establishing a colony at Jamestown, Virginia in 1607.
 Two years later, a flotilla of seven ships left England with several hundred settlers, food, and supplies to relieve the Jamestown colony.
 However, the flotilla was broken up by a storm and the flagship, the Sea Venture, drove onto Bermuda's reef to prevent her sinking, resulting in the survival of all her passengers and crew.
-The settlers were unwilling to move on, having now heard about the true conditions in Jamestown from the sailors, and made multiple attempts to rebel and stay in Bermuda.
+The settlers were unwilling to move on, having now heard about the true conditions in Jamestown from the sailors, and made several attempts to rebel and stay in Bermuda.
 They argued that they had a right to stay and establish their own government.
-The new settlement became a prison labour camp, and built two ships, the Deliverance and the Patience.
+The new settlement became a prison labour camp and built two ships, the Deliverance and the Patience.

-In 1612, the English began settlement of the archipelago, officially named Virgineola, with arrival of the ship the Plough.
-New London (renamed St. George's Town) was settled that year and designated as the colony's first capital.
+In 1612 the English began settlement of the archipelago, officially named Virgineola, with the arrival of the ship the Plough.
+New London (renamed St George's Town) was settled that year and designated as the colony's first capital.
 It is the oldest continuously inhabited English town in the New World.
 In 1616 and 1620 acts were passed banning the hunting of certain birds and young sea turtles.
 The archipelago's limited land area and resources led to the Bermuda Assembly passing An Act Agaynst The Killing Of Ouer Young Tortoyses, which may be the earliest conservation law in the New World.